 Policy Advisory Council - A 27-member panel with membership structured around interests related to the economy, the environment and social equity.
 In the areas of economy and the environment, there are a total of nine members, with four members representing economic interests and four bringing an environmental perspective; the ninth member is representative of either category.
 In the area of social equity, nine members (one from each county) represent communities of color and issues affecting low-income communities or environmental justice.
-Of these, four members represent communities of color and four members represent environmental justice/low-income issues; the ninth member is represent tissues related to transportation for seniors and persons with disabilities.
-Four members represent seniors and four members represent people with disabilities; the ninth member is representative of either category.
+Of these, four members represent communities of color and four members represent environmental justice/low-income issues; the ninth member is representative of either category.
+In addition, nine members (one from each county) represent issues related to transportation for seniors and persons with disabilities.
+Four members represent seniors and four members represent people with disabilities; the ninth member is representative of either category